 9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

-If you’re constantly blaming each other, or avoiding hard conversations, you might be caught in patterns that are slowly turning your relationship into one of the marriage killers that take away trust, intimacy, and connection.
+If you’re constantly blaming each other, or avoiding hard conversations, you might be caught in patterns that are slowly turning your relationship into one of those marriage destroyers that take away trust, intimacy, and closeness.

-In this article, we’ll break down 9 excuses that wreck marriages, why they are marriage killers, and how to stop letting them dictate your relationship’s future.
+In this article, we’ll break down 9 excuses that wreck marriages, why they are marriage destroyer, and how to stop letting them dictate your relationship’s future.

 Understanding and addressing these toxic habits will not only prevent emotional distance, but also help you reclaim the love and happiness you deserve.